roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7246g/overview.md

 ## What do you need?

-1. RAK7246G - LoRaWAN® Developer Gateway
+1. RAK7246G LPWAN Developer Gateway
 2. 16GB SD Card (included) + Card Reader
 3. 5V at least 2.5A Micro USB Power Supply (not included)
 4. A Windows/Mac OS/Linux Computer